-US Open: Sister act clash as Serena plays Pliskova
+Meet Karolina Pliskova: A rival sister act

 The Williams sisters, a little over a year apart in age, never competed in junior tennis and mostly played each other while being coached by their father, Richard Williams.

-Their success on the women's tour has been unprecedented: they were the first sisters ever to be ranked No. 1 and No. 2 at the same time and have won 14 grand slam doubles championships.
+Their success on the women's tour has been unprecedented: They were the first sisters ever to be ranked No. 1 and No. 2 at the same time and have won 14 grand slam doubles titles.

 Although men's tennis has had its fair share of successful identical twin combinations -- from Tim and Tom Gullikson in the 1970s to Bob and Mike Bryan dominating men's doubles this century -- there haven't been many in the women's game.

-The left-handed Krystina is two minutes older and is ranked 122nd, while her sister cracked the top 10 last year.
+The left-handed Kristyna is two minutes older and is ranked 122nd, while her sister cracked the top 10 last year.

 Growing up, they were competitive in just about everything.

-"We were always a little bit fighting, about everything actually," Karolina told the Australian Open website earlier this year.
+"We were always a little bit fighting, about everything actually," Karolina told the Australian Open website in January.

 "But now it's better because we don't see each other that often.
 Before, when we were always together, we were fighting about everything, clothes and everything.
 But it improved a lot.
 Also with age, we are older now so it's getting a little bit better."